sollyrks/DwightCoin/README.md

-# Stewie Cryptocurrency Website
+# Dwight Cryptocurrency Website

-A modern, responsive website for the Stewie cryptocurrency.
+A modern, responsive website for the Dwight cryptocurrency.

 ## Setup Instructions